-- 2 cups broth
+- 2 cups chicken broth

 - 1/2 cup cream

-- Bunch of flat leaf parsley chopped
+- Bunch of flat leaf parsley (chopped)

 To Make the Spätzle

-- Pour into the bowl with the flour and immediately start vigorously stirring the batter with a wooden spoon until there are no more lumps and you start seeing bubbles forming.
+- In a large bowl mix together the flour and salt.
+Add the water, milk and eggs to a measuring cup and whisk together well.
+Add the egg mixture to the bowl with the flour and immediately start vigorously stirring the batter with a wooden spoon until there are no more lumps and you start seeing bubbles forming.
 Cover and rest for 30 minutes.

-- Place a coarse metal grater (or a special Spätzle maker if you own one) over the pot.
+- When ready to make the Spätzle bring a large pot of salted water to the boil.
+Place a coarse metal grater (or a special Spätzle maker if you own one) over the pot.
 Add about 1/3 cup of batter on top of the grater and gently stroke over it with the back of a spoon.
-Remove the grater and let the Spätzle cook until they come to the surface.
-Remove with a slotted spoon and drop into the hot pan.
-Proceed the same way with the remaining batter, adding more butter to the pan as needed.
+Remove the grater and let the Spätzle cook until they come to the surface (this won't take long!)

 To Make the Sauce

-- Heat a large frying pan over medium high heat and add three tablespoons of butter to it.
-Add the shallot to the pan and cook until starting to brown.
+- Heat a large skillet over medium high heat and add three tablespoons of butter to it.
+Add the onion and cook until starting to brown.
+Add the mushrooms and continue to cook until softened.

-- Add the mushrooms and continue to cook until softened.
-Deglaze with the white wine and cook until reduced.
+- Deglaze with the white wine and cook until reduced.
 Add the broth and tomato paste, reduce to a simmer and cook until reduced to a thick sauce.
 Finish with the remaining two tablespoons of butter and the cream.